Sasquatch8946/azure-resume/README.md

 func azure functionapp publish appname --build local
 ```

 Requirements.txt - as a noob, my impulse was to put the name of every library I imported in my __init__.py.
 DO NOT put modules here that are a part of the standard library, or you will get errors.
-Also, you do not need to include azure-functions.i
+Also, you do not need to include azure-functions.